martincf/lightbox/index.md

 ---

-**Newly established and located in the [West Kirby Arts Centre](https://goo.gl/maps/vzU4Jmw8bYu), Wirral, Lightbox darkroom is a film photography darkroom that will, over the next few months, evolve into an open darkroom available for hire and for learning.**
+**Newly established and located in the [West Kirby Arts Centre](https://goo.gl/maps/vzU4Jmw8bYu), Wirral, Lightbox darkroom is an open film photography darkroom available for hire and for learning.**

 ## Why open a darkroom?
 Film photography is experiencing something of a resurgence.
 A generation who have never experienced film are discovering the creative potential of developing and printing.

 I\'m opening the darkroom to satisfy my own creative endeavours and to help others fuel their own creative output through film photography.

 ## Who\'s doing this?
 My name is Martin Chapman Fromm, a designer (London College of Printing being my alma mater).
 Having been a creative director for many years, I now run the successful digital agency, [Error](http://www.error.agency).
 I have decide to do something with a passion of mine, photography, and specifically film photography, and create Lightbox.

 ## What\'s the plan?
 The darkroom has literally been built from the ground up.
-Lightbox will run privately for a month whilst it\'s bedded in and issues ironed out.
-In Summer 2017, the plan is to open [the darkroom](darkroom_hire.html) for wider use.
+Lightbox is running privately for the month of Jine whilst it\'s bedded in and issues ironed out.
+From July 2017, the plan is to open [the darkroom](/darkroom-hire) for wider use.

-Lightbox plans to provide a darkroom service and learning environment to those who want to explore film photography beyond the camera.
+Lightbox provides a darkroom service and learning environment to those who want to explore film photography beyond the camera.
 A longer term aim is for Lightbox to meaningfully contribute to the world of photography and art.

 <!-- ## A call for help, physical and mental